 Solvency ratio – There have been instances in the past where insurance companies went bankrupt, leaving thousands of customers in a bind.
 Governments have had to bail out such insurers, resulting in losses to the tune of billions to the exchequer.

 In a bid to ensure that this doesn’t repeat, insurance companies are monitored regularly, with the IRDA checking their solvency ratio.
 This is nothing but the ratio of the assets of an insurance company with respect to its liabilities.
 It highlights the ability of an insurer to pay long-term debt.

 Insurers with a solvency ratio of under 1.50 are closely monitored, with a high solvency ratio preferred.
 DHFL Pramerica has the highest solvency ratio amongst Indian insurance companies during 2015-16, with LIC having the lowest.

 The average life expectancy in India is around 68 years, but we all know people who passed away before they reached this age.
 The unpredictability of life can cause irreversible damage to our loved ones.
-A good life insurance policy can help minimise the financial burden associated with the loss of a dear one.
+A good life insurance plan can help minimise the financial burden associated with the loss of a dear one.

 Given the stress associated with our daily life, we often come across cases of people meeting an untimely end, often leaving entire families shattered after their demise.
-Here are three main reasons why one must consider investing in a life insurance policy.
+Here are three main reasons why one must consider investing in a life insurance plan.